Skip to content

 Example of a new index added to the configuration

-3. Configure Cloud Email Security
+3. Configure Email Security

-The next step is to configure Cloud Email Security to push the Email Detection Event to the Splunk HTTP Event Collector.
+The next step is to configure Email Security to push the Email Detection Event to the Splunk HTTP Event Collector.

 2. Go to Email Configuration > Alert Webhooks, and select New Webhook.